Bridgerton has delivered another toxic relationship for its second season

 As he edges towards her, talking of “all the ways a lady can be seduced”, Kate, who can barely speak through heavy breaths, laments being “plagued by these feelings” and the two agree that acting on them would be “impossible” despite his hands touching her face, their lips moving around one another like magnets.
 Just when you think the kiss is coming, though, Anthony backs away, shaking his head.
 And the moment has passed.

 This sort of thing happens a lot.
-In fact, it is practically the only thing that happens in the entire season, which, far from the Regency romp fans expected, is an ode to forbidden love and sex-less seduction.
+In fact, it is practically the only thing that happens in the entire season, which, far from what the Regency romp fans expected, is an ode to forbidden love and sexless seduction.
 The plot revolves around Anthony’s search for a wife, a pursuit he sees as purely logistical.
-It is not a love match he wants, merely an appropriate Viscountess, someone who will look good beside him.
+It is not a love match he wants, but merely an appropriate viscountess, someone who will look good beside him.

 Enter the Sharma sisters.
-There’s Edwina, the youngest, who is chosen by the Queen as this season’s “diamond” – a highly sought-after societal stamp of approval – prompting Anthony to deem her the most suitable choice as his wife.
+There’s Edwina, the youngest, who is chosen by the Queen as the “diamond” – the season’s most sought-after woman on the marriage market – prompting Anthony to think she is the most suitable choice as his wife.
 Trouble is, he really likes Kate, the older sister.
-But both are keen to repress their desires, putting family ahead of feeling.
+But both are keen to repress their desires, putting family ahead of feelings.
 Of course, denying their passion for one another only fuels it further, and the two spend a painful number of episodes dancing around this fact, both metaphorically and literally.

-Forbidden love is nothing new in popular culture (Romeo and Juliet, anyone?), particularly not in the context of Regency era dramas like Bridgerton, where characters operate within rigid societal restrictions.
+Forbidden love is nothing new in pop culture, particularly not in the context of Regency-era dramas like Bridgerton.
 But this is different.
-Not least because - spoiler alert - Anthony and Kate do end up together (cue a long-awaited sex montage).
-But also because, by dint of this happy ending, the implication is that forbidden love is sort of great and, well, sort of hot.
-That might be the case on screen.
-In reality, though, it’s not quite that simple.
+Not least because − spoiler alert − Anthony and Kate do end up together (cue a long-awaited sex montage), but also because, thanks to the happy ending, it implies forbidden love is great and, well, sort of hot.
+In reality, it’s not that simple.

-From a psychological perspective, there can be long-term ramifications that result from clinging onto a forbidden romance.
-“One moment, it fills the lover with excitement, and produces an invigorating adrenaline rush,” says psychologist Daria Kuss.
+There can be long-term ramifications that result from clinging to a forbidden romance too.
+“One moment, it fills the lover with excitement, and produces an invigorating adrenaline rush,” said psychologist Daria Kuss.
 “But later, it can lead to real heartache, depression symptoms, and experiencing grief reactions akin to relationship breakups.”

-The problem is that it’s easy to conflate this intensity of feeling with love when it could be something else entirely.
-And the further along you go in your pursuit, the less you will be able to ascertain how it is you really feel.
-“You might not be compatible with this person,” says Mason Roantree, who says that what’s driving you to them could be more to do with a fear of intimacy.
-Hence why people with fears of commitment might be more inclined to wind up falling for someone they can’t have because they know it cannot happen and so, in a way, it feels safe.
-“This can keep people trapped in the illusion of being in love whilst denying true closeness at the same time,” Mason Roantree adds.
+The problem is that it’s easy to conflate this intense feeling with love; it could be something else entirely.
+The further you go in your pursuit, the less you will be able to ascertain how you really feel.
+“You might not be compatible with this person,” said Mason Roantree, adding that what’s driving you to them could be more to do with a fear of intimacy.
+This may be why commitmentphobes might be more inclined to wind up falling for someone they can’t have because they know it cannot happen and so, in a way, it feels safe.
+“This can keep people trapped in the illusion of being in love whilst denying true closeness at the same time,” Mason Roantree said.

-Falling into the tap of a forbidden love romance could in fact be a sign that you need to do some self-reflection and work on your self-esteem, says Mason.

-“If you find that you have been lusting after someone you can’t have, first of all ask yourself why you think you can’t have a relationship with them,” she advises.
+Falling into the trap of a forbidden romance could be a sign that you need to do some self-reflection and work on your self-esteem, said Mason.
+“If you find that you have been lusting after someone you can’t have, first of all, ask yourself why you think you can’t have a relationship with them,” she advised.
 “If, for example, they are already in a relationship or are not attracted to your gender, then set some time aside to allow yourself to accept that the relationship won’t happen.

-Eventually, you should be able to build yourself back up to a point whereby the relationships you pursue are not forbidden at all.
-They might be less dramatic, and perhaps a tad less exciting, but these are the partnerships that are likely to stand the test of time.
+Eventually, you should be able to build yourself back to a point where the relationships you pursue are not forbidden at all.
+They might be less dramatic, and perhaps less exciting, but these partnerships are likely to stand the test of time.
 As for what will happen to Anthony and Kate, well, we’ll have to wait until season three.

 Register for free to continue reading